KSP-KOS/KOS/doc/source/structures/vessels/gimbal.rst

     :type: boolean
     :access: Get/Set

-    Is this gimbal locked to neutral position and not responding to steeing controls right now?
-When you set it to true it will snap the engine back to 0s for pitch,yaw and roll
+    Is this gimbal locked to neutral position and not responding to steering controls right now?
+When you set it to true it will snap the engine back to 0s for pitch, yaw and roll

 .. attribute:: Gimbal:LIMIT

-    :type: scalar
+    :type: scalar (%)
     :access: Get/Set

     Percentage of maximum range this gimbal is allowed to travel

 .. attribute:: Gimbal:RANGE

-    :type: scalar
+    :type: scalar (deg)
     :access: Get only

     The maximum extent of travel possible for the gimbal along all 3 axis (Pitch, Yaw, Roll)